hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Use clear language wherever possible
 - Alt text for images
     -   _even an empty `alt` attribute is preferable to none_
-- WAI-ARIA:
+- WAI-ARIA, for example:
     -   `role`
     -   `aria-required` in forms
     -   `aria_label` and/or `aria-labelledby`
-    -
-- High-contrast/dark mode
 - Clear error messaging on forms
 - Client-side validation on forms
+- High-contrast/dark mode?

 `layout.ejs`: